11 Ways To Stop An Obsession Over An Ex-Partner After A Breakup

 2. SHRINK: Now visualize this box slowly and gradually shrinking and disintegrating- reducing in size and becoming a tiny bit smaller and smaller.

-3. DISINTEGRATE: Now visualize yourself as looming over this little box (with him/her and all your obsessions inside) as it continues to shrink-- imagine it until it disintegrates.
-Nothing else is left; the box is gone, disappeared.
+3. DISINTEGRATE: Now visualize yourself as looming over this little box (with him/her and all your obsessions inside) as it continues to shrink-- imagine it until it disintegrates and nothing else is left, the box is gone, disappeared.

 NOTE: Consider adding this visualization with this technique: